 Type 2 normally occurs from the body’s ineffective use of insulin.
 It usually occurs in adulthood, however it’s now increasingly frequent in children.
 Type 2 diabetes comprises the majority of people with diabetes around the world, and is largely the result of excess body weight and physical inactivity although other factors such as genetics, diet and ethnicity may also play a role (14).
 If you have Type 2 diabetes, the advice is to eat a healthy balanced diet, not smoke, be physically active and achieve and maintain a healthy body weight.
 Speak to your doctor if you want to find out more.

-Note recent scientific evidence contained within a report published by the UK Government’s expert nutrition group (SACN), found no direct link between total sugars intake and diabetes.
-However it suggests a greater risk is associated with a higher intake of sugars-sweetened beverages (15).
+Note: Scientific evidence contained within a report published by the UK Government’s expert nutrition group (SACN), found no direct link between total sugars intake and diabetes.
+However it suggests a greater risk is associated with a higher intake of sugars-sweetened beverages (13).